Convex-Dev/design/cad/005_cvmex/README.md

 ## Overview

-The Convex Virtual Machine (CVM) execution operates as a pure, deterministic State Transition Function.
+The Convex Virtual Machine (CVM) execution operates as decentralised virtual machine.

+The CVM implements a pure, deterministic state transition function which can be executed and validated by all peers.
 Conceptually this can be viewed as:

 ```
 State' = f (State, Block)